The ABCs of Primary Cardiovascular Prevention: 2019 Update

 The burden of ASCVD and ASCVD risk factors remains high.
 Therefore, there is a great need for the effective implementation of best practices in primary prevention to reduce ASCVD burden.
 The ABCDE checklist provides a simple yet comprehensive framework to address the most up-to-date primary prevention recommendations.

-Keywords: Dyslipidemias, Antihypertensive Agents, Aspirin, Atherosclerosis, Blood Glucose, Blood Pressure, Biomarkers, Pharmacological, American Heart Association, Body Weight, Body Mass Index, Cardiovascular Diseases, Calcium, Adiposity, Bupropion, Cholesterol, Dietary, Cholesterol, LDL, Chronic Disease, Complement Factor B, Cohort Studies, Coronary Artery Disease, Diabetes Mellitus, Diabetes Mellitus, Type 2, Drug Labeling, Exercise, Exercise Therapy, Energy Intake, Fabaceae, Food Supply, Glucagon-Like Peptide 1, Glucagon-Like Peptides, Glucose, Glycemic Index, Health Literacy, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Medicaid, Medicare, Nicotine, Metformin, Nutritionists, Obesity, Overweight, Pregnancy, Potassium, Dietary, Primary Prevention, Renal Insufficiency, Chronic, Reproducibility of Results, Risk Assessment, Risk Factors, Sedentary Lifestyle, Smoking, Smoking Cessation, Social Class, Social Determinants of Health, Socioeconomic Factors, Sodium, Sodium-Glucose Transport Proteins, Sweetening Agents, Tobacco, Tobacco Use Cessation, Tobacco Smoke Pollution, Diet, Vegetarian, Vulnerable Populations, Waist Circumference, Weight Loss
+Keywords: Dyslipidemias, Antihypertensive Agents, Aspirin, Atherosclerosis, Blood Glucose, Blood Pressure, Biomarkers, Pharmacological, American Heart Association, Body Weight, Body Mass Index, Cardiovascular Diseases, Calcium, Adiposity, Bupropion, Cholesterol, Dietary, Cholesterol, LDL, Chronic Disease, Complement Factor B, Cohort Studies, Coronary Artery Disease, Diabetes Mellitus, Diabetes Mellitus, Type 2, Drug Labeling, Exercise, Exercise Therapy, Energy Intake, Fabaceae, Food Supply, Glucagon-Like Peptide 1, Glucagon-Like Peptides, Glucose, Glycemic Index, Health Literacy, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Medicaid, Medicare, Nicotine, Metformin, Nutritionists, Obesity, Overweight, Pregnancy, Potassium, Dietary, Primary Prevention, Renal Insufficiency, Chronic, Reproducibility of Results, Risk Assessment, Risk Factors, Sedentary Behavior, Smoking, Smoking Cessation, Social Class, Social Determinants of Health, Socioeconomic Factors, Sodium, Sodium-Glucose Transport Proteins, Sweetening Agents, Tobacco, Tobacco Use Cessation, Tobacco Smoke Pollution, Diet, Vegetarian, Vulnerable Populations, Waist Circumference, Weight Loss

 < Back to Listings